How to Perform Text Analysis via Python and Advertools

 You may see how stop words change the output.

 The difference is clear.
-If you will compare something which is just “one word”, you shouldn’t include the stop words but for the longer row entries, keeping stop words may be better.
-These kinds of Absolute Keyword Frequency calculations may help along with TF-IDF Analysis to see what is the characteristics of a standardized content for certain groups of queries and topics.
-Via Python and also Advertools, you may check the SERP Results quickly, also you may create a custom script for checking top search result’s content character.
+If you compare something which is just “one word”, you shouldn’t include the stop words, but for the longer row entries, keeping stop words may be better.
+These kinds of Absolute Keyword Frequency calculations may help with TF-IDF Analysis to see the characteristics of standardized content for certain groups of queries and topics.
+Via Python and Advertools, you may check the SERP Results quickly and create a custom script for checking the top search result’s content character.

-Note: “rm_words” doesn’t work for protecting the context and meaning of the phrase if the “phrase_len” is longer than 1.
+Note: “rm_words” doesn’t protect the context and meaning of the phrase if the “phrase_len” is longer than 1.
 In this case, you should clean your data from the stop words before implementing the “word_frequency” method.

 After the Absolute Frequency, we can also create an example for the Weighted Frequency Analysis.